SafeExamBrowser/seb-server/docs/monitoring.rst

 .. note::
     On deletion, all available logs will permanantly be deleted from the persistent storage.
 So please make sure you want to delete all logs that are currently displayed in the list before deleting.

+**Known Issues**

+- Within the Zoom service it often happens that a participant appear twice in a room or meeting.
+This is probably caused by SEB clients rejoining the meetings while rooms or feature settings are changed.
+- In Zoom it is not possible to fully control a participant microphone.
+Therefore it may happen that participant can hear each other even if no proctor is in the meeting.
+- Within Jitsi Meet service when a proctor leaves the room it currently happens that a random participant became host/moderator since it is not possible in Jitsi Meet to have a meeting without host.
+We try to mitigate the problem with the `moderator plugin <https://github.com/nvonahsen/jitsi-token-moderation-plugin>`_ or `Jitsi Meet SaS <https://jaas.8x8.vc/#/>`_
+- In both services while broadcasting, it is not guaranteed that a student always see the proctor.
+Usually the meeting service shows or pins the participant that is currently speaking automatically.